bannaline/SVRT/README.md

 # IMPORTANT!!
 * This programm captures Shadowverse application screen when you use autologging.
-* So, if Shadowverse application is Full screen mod except 1920\*1080, autologging is not working.
+* So, if Shadowverse application is Full screen mod which resolution of Shadowverse is not equal resolution of display, autologging is not working.
 * Support for Korean, Japanese, and English.

 # Special Thanks